er-arcadio/Project1_2020_metis/README.md

 ## Resources

-[Click Here](https://github.com/er-arcadio/Project1_2020_metis/blob/master/Project%201%20Draft.ipynb) to view and edit the most recent notebook we were working on.
+[Click Here](https://github.com/er-arcadio/Project1_2020_metis/blob/master/presentations/Project1_presentation_FINAL.key) to view the final Presentation.
 [This](http://web.mta.info/developers/turnstile.html) is the MTA data site.

 [This](https://www.kaggle.com/muonneutrino/new-york-city-census-data) is the census data from the Kaggle site.